 - Deposit money to get the retirement amount at the end of your investment (P/F) relation.

-- Deposit money as uniform series to get insured money at the end of an investment (A/F) relation
+- Deposit money as a uniform series to get insured money at the end of an investment (A/F) relation.

 - The arithmetic gradient factors.